-A ban on public events and gatherings of 20 people or more is in place until 12 April.
+A ban on public on public events and gatherings of 50 people or more is in place until 1 June.
 Restaurants and shops are expected to remain open with certain limits.
 You should monitor news on the latest measures taken by authorities as a response to the COVID-19 outbreak.

 Please observe and follow notifications that are visible in hotels, guesthouses, car rentals and other tourism companies throughout the country.